Jakabzsu/newtestreport/README.md

 # newtestreport
-New repo for testin github.
+New repo for testing github.